Gangadhar-Github/Gangadhar-Github/README.md

 - 👋 Hi, I’m @Gangadhar-Github
-- 👀 I’m interested in ...Data Science, Machine Learning and Artificial Intelligance
+- 👀 I’m interested in ...SalesForce Developer, Data Science, Machine Learning and Artificial Intelligance
-- 🌱 I’m currently learning ...
-Python, Machine Learning and Data Science
+- 🌱 I’m currently learning ...JavaScript,HTML, CSS, Python, Machine Learning and Data Science
-- 📫 How to reach me ... gangadhars915@gmail.com
+- 📫 How to reach me ... gangadharbiradar73@gmail.com

 <!---
 Gangadhar-Github/Gangadhar-Github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.